bengoldman/git-training-module/README.md

-git-training-module
+Git Training Module
 ===================

-An intermediate/advanced training module for learning Git.
+### An intermediate/advanced training module for learning Git.
 Written by Brian Webb.

-# Module: GIT

 Prior to completing the module below it is highly recommended that you look at the following learning material.  **Even if you consider yourself a GIT expert, there is material in the resources below that even seasoned GIT users are not aware of.
 It only helps you more.**